spences10/blog.scottspence.me/posts/2018/2018-12-31-wsl-bootstrap-2019/index.md

 You may notice that, this is the Windows Command prompt too, don't worry, we're going to configure that right now.

+Open up the `.hyper.js` file located in the root of your user folder, or from Hyper itself use the sortcut key Ctrl+, to pop open the settings.

 ```js
 // amend shell path